Cumulo-pro/Cumulo-Front-Chain/check_End-Points/README.md

 ### EVM dashboard shows old data after restart

 The EVM checker loads its last snapshot from `data/check-evm.json` on startup.
 New data arrives after the first full refresh cycle (up to 1 hour).
 Check `/health` endpoint for `updatedAt`.

+### `tls: null` right after a checker restart

+Normal for up to an hour.
+The first TLS pass is chained to run right after the first full RPC/API cycle completes, so it won't fire against an empty host list - but it still needs its own ~1-3 minute pass (concurrency-limited across every known host) before `tls` populates for anything.
+Subsequent restarts within the same hour keep serving whatever was last cached.

+### An endpoint I know is archival shows `pruning: pruned`

+`pruning` only reads the curated `archive_rpc` field from the chain's `validators.json` - it no longer infers anything from `earliest_block_height` (see [Pruning / Archival Classification](#-pruning--archival-classification)).
+If your archive endpoint isn't declared via `archive_rpc` in the validator list, it defaults to `pruned`.
+Add the field to your entry on GitHub to fix it; reflected within 5 minutes.

+### `corsEnabled: false` but the endpoint works fine from a browser

+The checker sends `Origin: https://cumulo.pro` and only marks `corsEnabled: true` if the response's `Access-Control-Allow-Origin` is `*` or that exact origin.
+A server that only reflects specific allowlisted origins (not `cumulo.pro`) will correctly show `false` here even though it works for whatever origins it does allow - this field answers "would cumulo.pro specifically be allowed," not "does this server support CORS in general."

 ---